 De-Clutter and Clean (… And Keep It Clean!)

 Even though decluttering and cleaning should be standard elements of prepping for a sale, many people, for whatever reason, neglect to do it or don’t do it well, especially if they are still living in the home instead of selling a vacant property which you can clean once and then leave it more or less alone.
-So, yes, something as simple as decluttering and cleaning can help you make your house stand out in Shoreline.
+So, yes, something as simple as decluttering and cleaning can help you make your house stand out in Seattle.

 Here’s why you should declutter.
 “Excessive clutter makes a home look dirty and small, neither of which are selling points.
 If you have a significant amount of things with nowhere to put them, consider getting a storage unit for your stuff until the sale is complete and you have moved into your new home.
 And the garage, basement and attic are not appropriate places to store clutter.
 Buyers want space in all areas of the home.”
 You can store neat and tidy boxes ready to move in the garage or basement, but if the place looks like your car or your work shop exploded and left body parts all around the room, you need to get those spaces cleaned as well.

 Cleaning and keeping your house clean are just as important as decluttering, especially now in the COVID-19 era.
 A dirty cluttered home is simply not appealing to buyers, but a tidy, spotless one is.
-So if you want to make your Shoreline house stand out, you may need to hire professional cleaners to do a deep clean.
+So if you want to make your Seattle house stand out, you may need to hire professional cleaners to do a deep clean.
 And, then, be sure to keep your home clean.
 Many sellers fail to do this, so you’ll be ahead of the game.

 Tips For Selling Your Home #2: